Bents Basin State Conservation Area and Gulguer Nature Reserve are small but significant parks on the edge of the Cumberland Plains in western Sydney.

 An up-to-date, clearly articulated plan of management is an important tool for effectively managing a park.
 It identifies the values of the park, the objectives for management and what we will do to meet those objectives.
 The plan of management is an essential tool for park managers, but it also provides important information to park visitors, neighbours and other stakeholders about how the park is being managed and why.

-What opportunities will the community have to comment on the new draft plan of management?
+What opportunities did the community have to comment on the new draft plan of management?

 What happens after the public exhibition of the new draft plan of management?